Graduate School Admission Requirements

-New students are required to submit a $50 nonrefundable application fee or documentation for an application fee waiver.
+All applicants are required to submit a nonrefundable application fee or documentation for an application fee waiver.
 Your application will not be processed until the application fee or fee waiver verification is received.
 Due to the Declaration of Finances required, international applicants are not eligible for an application fee waiver.
-This fee or waiver must be received by the deadline.
+This fee or waiver must be received by the program's deadline.

-In addition to the overall Graduate School requirements above, a student applying to a master's program must also have a minimum 2.8 GPA (on a scale in which an A is a 4.0) for the last 60 hours of undergraduate work (approximately the junior and senior years).
+In addition to the overall Graduate School requirements above, an individual applying to a master's program must also have a minimum 2.8 GPA (on a scale in which an A is a 4.0) for the last 60 hours of undergraduate work (approximately the junior and senior years).

 In addition to the overall Graduate School requirements above, an individual applying for a specialist program must also have a minimum 3.0 GPA (on a scale in which an A is a 4.0) for the last 60 hours of undergraduate work (approximately the junior and senior years).

 Doctoral students (Ph.D., Ed.D)

-In addition to the overall Graduate School requirements above, a student applying to a doctoral program must also:
+In addition to the overall Graduate School requirements above, an individual applying to a doctoral program must also:

 - have earned a master's degree or equivalent in a discipline appropriate to the specific doctoral program

 - have a minimum 3.0 GPA (on a scale in which an A is a 4.0) for their graduate coursework or in the last 60 hours of undergraduate work (approximately the junior and senior years).